Generic selectors

 An inside view of Adokiye Amiesimaka Stadium. – Photo credit to POOJA!!! on X

-Adokiye Amiesimaka Stadium is a multipurpose sporting facility located in Port Harcourt, Nigeria and undoubtedly one of the biggest football stadiums in the country.
+Adokiye Amiesimaka Stadium is a multipurpose sporting facility located in Port Harcourt, Nigeria.
+It is undoubtedly one of the biggest football stadiums in the country.

 The venue currently serves as the home ground for Rivers United in the Nigeria Professional Football League.
 It previously hosted home matches for Dolphins, a team that has since merged with Sharks F.C. to form Rivers United F.C.